bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/test_robot_hardware.rst

 -----------------------------
 #.
 Test IMU
     ``roslaunch bitbots_ros_control ros_control_standalone.launch only_imu:=true``
-        - start on your laptop "roslaunch bitbots_ros_control viz_imu.launch" you should see the filtered orientation and an arrow showing the sum of acceleration forces
+        - start on your laptop ``roslaunch bitbots_ros_control viz_imu.launch`` you should see the filtered orientation and an arrow showing the sum of acceleration forces
         - maybe use plotjuggler to verify raw values

 #.
 Test pressure sensors